Watch REP students on research trips in Puerto Rico, Kenya and Peru.

 - Complete Safety Abroad requirements for international destinations

-For Summer 2023 REPs, students can apply from February 10 to March 5, 2023.
-Applications include three documents: resume/CV, a letter of intent and an unofficial transcript.
-For those interested to learn about the Summer 2023 application process, please view the CLNx application process video.
-On March 6, 2023, all applications will be sent to the faculty supervisor.
+For Summer 2025 REPs, students can apply from February 10 to March 2, 2025.
+Applications include three documents: a resume/CV, a letter of intent and an unofficial transcript.
+On March 3, 2025, all applications will be sent to the faculty supervisor.

-After student applications are sent to the faculty supervisors, they make their selections in accordance with the relevant deadlines (see Summer 2023 Program Dates and Timeline for details).
-Some faculty supervisors will conduct interviews, while other may reach out to candidates by phone or email.
-Only students who are being considered or are selected for an REP course will be contacted by the relevant faculty supervisor.
-Selected students are required to sign an agreement (REP contract) with their supervising professor to participate in an REP course and will be enrolled into the course by the Office of the Dean prior to the start of the relevant term.
-All internationally-bound students must complete Safety Abroad requirements to participate in the REP course.
+After student applications are sent to the faculty supervisors, they make their selections in accordance with the relevant deadlines (see the Dates section above for details).
+Some faculty supervisors will conduct interviews, while others may reach out to candidates by phone or email.
+Only students who are being considered or are selected for a REP course will be contacted by the relevant faculty supervisor.
+Selected students are required to sign an agreement (REP contract) with their supervising professor to participate in an REP course and will be enrolled in the course by the Office of the Dean prior to tintart of the relevant term.
+All internationally bound students must complete Safety Abroad requirements to participate in the REP course.

 For more information about the Research Excursions Program, please email experiential.artsci@utoronto.ca.